 This document includes certain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements relate to, among other things, our financial condition, our results of operations, our growth strategy and the business of our company generally.
 In some cases, you can identify such statements by terminology such as "may", "could", "project", "estimate", "potential", "continue", "should", "expects", "plans", "anticipates", "believes", "intends" or other such terminology.
 These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results in future periods to differ materially from forecasted results.
-These risks and uncertainties include, among other things, continued or worsening weakness in the consumer spending environment and the U.S. financial and credit markets, the competitive environment in the sporting goods industry in general and in our specific market areas, inflation, product availability and growth opportunities, seasonal fluctuations, weather conditions, changes in cost of goods, operating expense fluctuations, disruption in product flow, changes in interest rates, credit availability, higher costs associated with current and new sources of credit resulting from uncertainty in financial markets and economic conditions in general.
-Those and other risks and uncertainties are more fully described in Part I, Item 1A, Risk Factors, in this report.
-We caution that the risk factors set forth in this report are not exclusive.
+These risks and uncertainties include, among other things, continued or worsening weakness in the consumer spending environment and the U.S. financial and credit markets, the competitive environment in the sporting goods industry in general and in our specific market areas, inflation, product availability and growth opportunities, seasonal fluctuations, weather conditions, changes in cost of goods, operating expense fluctuations, disruption in product flow, changes in interest rates, credit availability, higher costs associated with current and new sources of credit resulting from uncertainty in factors set forth in this report are not exclusive.
 In addition, we conduct our business in a highly competitive and rapidly changing environment.
 Accordingly, new risk factors may arise.
 It is not possible for management to predict all such risk factors, nor to assess the impact of all such risk factors on our business or the extent to which any individual risk factor, or combination of factors, may cause results to differ materially from those contained in any forward-looking statement.
+We undertake no obligation to revise or update any forward-looking statement that may be made from time to time by us or on our behalf.

-We undertake n use of our cash and manage financial statement exposure to interest rate fluctuations by managing our level of indebtedness and the interest base rate options on such indebtedness, either LIBOR or the JP Morgan Chase Bank prime rate.
+ITEM 7A.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK use of our cash and manage financial statement exposure to interest rate fluctuations by managing our level of indebtedness and the interest base rate options on such indebtedness, either LIBOR or the JP Morgan Chase Bank prime rate.
 We do not utilize derivative instruments and do not engage in foreign currency transactions or hedging activities to manage our interest rate risk.
 If the LIBOR or JP Morgan Chase Bank prime rate was to change 1.0% as compared to the rate at January 3, 2010, our interest expense would change approximately \$0.6 million on an annual basis based on the outstanding balance of our borrowings under our revolving credit facility at January 3, 2010.